dfsp-spirit/dfsp-spirit.github.io/index.markdown

 layout: home
 ---

+## Welcome

-Note: This website version is currently work in progress.
+This website version is currently work in progress.
 Please ignore it.
 My website can be found at [rcmd.org/ts/](https://rcmd.org/ts/).

 This is the professional website of Tim Schäfer.
 I am a bioinformatician and ex-neuroscientist.
 I currently work as a research software engineer in the Fries Lab at ESI.